siyer7/siyer7.github.io/index.md

 [Projects](Projects.md)
 [Blog](CCN.md)

 Hello!
 This site is an attempt to document my research, and more generally, my life beyond the lab.
 This site isn't complete, but I figured that if I kept waiting for when it was 'done', it would be a long time coming.
-I have strived to make it (especially the upcoming 'Personal' section) transparent and relatable, noting my failures, struggles, and learnings, both in and out of lab.
-I hope you enjoy and feel free to reach out.